abhirup-m/abhirup-m.github.io/_pages/research.md

 ---

-This is a list of the projects that I have been involved in the past and have been completed, as well as the ones I am current involved in.
-To get a better idea of my research interests, check [this](/work/) out.
+This is a list of my publications (and preprints) and the projects that I am currently involved in.
+A more detailed version of my research interests can be found [here](/work/).

-### Ongoing Projects
+## Ongoing Projects

 - A new auxiliary model approach to studying fermionic systems of strong correlation
 - Holographic entanglement in free fermionic quantum matter: hierarchy & topology

-- Revisiting the impurity metal-insulator transition at the heart of DMFT: what lies behind the veil of self-consistency?
+- Kondo model in magnetic field: breakdown of Kondo effect and its consequences for symmetry breaking, entanglement loss and the measurement problem

-### Completed Projects
+## Publications and Preprints

 {% for work in site.data.publications %}
 - {% include publication_info.html %}